 Letchworth flautist Emma has worked with pianist Daniel King Smith since 2008.
 Together, they have performed at venues including St. David’s Hall (Cardiff), Gower Festival, St. Martin-in-the-Fields, Benslow Music Trust, Bath International Music Festival and the “La Côte” International Flute Festival 2016 (Switzerland).

 Schubert: Variations in E minor on ‘Trockne Blumen’

 Kindly supported by Making Music’s Philip & Dorothy Green Award for Young Concert Artists scheme

-Wednesday 8 May 2019 at 7.45pm
+Wednesday 8 April 2020 at 7.45pm

 Annual General Meeting

-Members and their friends are welcome to attend the Annual General Meeting, when the Committee will be pleased to receive comments and suggestions.
+Members and friends are welcome to attend the Annual General Meeting, when the Committee will be pleased to receive comments and suggestions.

 After the AGM there will be a short recital by a local artist